Attachment in Childhood: Foundations for Lifelong Emotional Well-being

 A young tree growing in the shade of a larger, older tree, with roots intertwined in the soil

-Childhood attachment plays a crucial role in shaping emotional and social development.
+Childhood attachment profoundly influences emotional and social development.

-Understanding how attachment is measured and its long-term effects provides valuable insights into human relationships and well-being.
+Understanding how attachment is evaluated and its lasting effects offers crucial insight into human relationships and well-being.

 Measuring Attachment Security

-The Strange Situation Procedure is a widely used method for assessing attachment in young children.
+The Strange Situation Procedure, developed by Mary Ainsworth, is a widely recognized method for assessing attachment in young children.

 Other assessment tools include: